Video is revolutionising the consumption of online content – it’s the most hands-off and engaging way to research.

 - Your blog, which means it can be hosted just about anywhere.
 If you’ve started on YouTube, build the archive there AS WELL AS your blog so leads can refer back to somewhere familiar.

-- Send them out via email using fancy marketing automation features like trigger emails or nurture campaigns to make sure they’re receiving the content at staggered but relevant times in their evaluation.
+- Send them out via email marketing using fancy marketing automation features like trigger emails or nurture campaigns to make sure they’re receiving the content at staggered but relevant times in their evaluation.

 - Still Facebook, still Instagram, because retargeting and staying top of mind!
 But don’t hammer it too hard and bore people with the same ads and content over and over and over and over and over and over and over…